nens/threedi-docs/source/test_build/_sources/i_editing_schematisations.rst.txt

 View and edit a 3Di model schematisation
 =========================================

-After loading your 3Di model schematisation, there are several ways to inspect your model.
-We have added the following features to assist you in viewing and editing the model schematisation:
+After loading your schematisation, there are several ways to inspect your model.
+We have added the following features to assist you in viewing and editing the schematisation:

 - Multiple styles per layer
 - Drop down menus